 One of the greatest places on earth is the city of Rio de Janeiro.
 People who come and go in this city just can’t get enough of it.
 A nice view of the entire metropolis can be seen by going up Sugar Loaf Mountain (Pao de Acucar).
-There you’ll be able to marvel at the fantastic 360 degree view of Rio and Guanabara Bay.
+There you’ll be able to marvel at the fantastic 360-degree view of Rio and Guanabara Bay.
 Rio-Niteroi bridge (13,9 km long) can also be seen across the bay.
 The Cariocas (a name for the natives of Rio) suggest another way of having a grand view of Rio and this is through the Cristo Redentor (Christ the Redeemer).
 The Cristo is considered one of the “New 7 Wonders of the World” and one of the famous landmarks in Rio.
-The harbour of Rio is so natural that it has lush, high mountains which meet the sea in the world-renowned Copacabana and Ipanema beaches.
+The harbor of Rio is so natural that it has lush, high mountains which meet the sea in the world-renowned Copacabana and Ipanema beaches.

 On top of the Corcovado Mountain is a higher perspective of the entire city.
 Getting up the mountain and the statue of Cristo Redentor is through a tram.
 Make sure you are at the right-hand side of the tram for an ideal view.
 From the top, you’ll notice that a mountain range divide Rio into four areas which are the Centro (Downtown), Zona Norte (North Zone), Zona Oeste (West zone), and the Zona Sul (South Zone).